-Following the Phase One eligibility check completed by staff within OFTA, the Industry Representative will be allocated applications deemed eligible for assessment.
+Following the Phase One eligibility check completed by Department staff, the Industry Representative will be allocated applications deemed eligible for assessment.
 The Industry Representative will be asked to score each application against the Program criteria and provide comments against each criteria based on their industry knowledge and expertise.

 It is anticipated up to 30 applications will be allocated to each Industry Representative engaged to provide Services for a particular funding round.
-Allocations will occur via SmartyGrants (the grant management system used by the OFTA).
+Allocations will occur via SmartyGrants (the grant management system used by the Department).
 The Industry Representative will be required to review applications and provide their expert advice within approximately two weeks.
-If for any reason, the Industry Representative is unable to complete the assessment within the timeframe, the Industry Representative must discuss this with OFTA.
+If for any reason, the Industry Representative is unable to complete the review within the timeframe, the Industry Representative must discuss this with the Department.
+The Industry Representative will be notified by email when applications have been assigned to them.